elix/rfcs/proposals/0000-SingleSelectionMixin.md

 * `selectFirst`.
 Selects the first item.
 * `selectLast`.
 Selects the last item.
 * `selectNext`.
 Selects the next item in the list.
 Special case: if no item is currently selected, but items exist, this selects the first item.
+This case covers list-style components that receive the keyboard focus but do not yet have a selection.
+In such a case, advancing the selection (with, say, the Down arrow) can be implicitly interpreted as selecting the first item.
 * `selectPrevious`.
 Selects the previous item in the list.
 Special case: if no item is currently selected, but items exist, this selects the last item.
+As with `selectNext`, this behavior covers list-style components.

 If `items` has no items, these cursor operations have no effect.